Iush-sub/Python-personal_blog/README.md

 # PERSONAL BLOG (FLASK PROJECT)

-A simple personal blog website application built using python Flask,where users can view blog posts and an admin can create,edit and manage post using json-based storage system.
+A simple personal blog web application built using Python Flask.
+It allows users to view blog posts and an admin to create and edit posts stored in a JSON file.

 ---

 ## Features